Disposable products

 It may seem unusual that there is not a standard way of testing how much a pad can hold and indicating this on the packaging.
 But in fact, it is difficult to do so, because one type of pad can work very differently for one person compared with another.

 There have been considerable efforts to devise laboratory tests that will give a good idea of how products will work in real life.
-So far, the only international standard test for pads is called the Rothwell Method, which is used to measure how much liquid a pad will absorb under a standard set of laboratory conditions.13 The test is quite useful for knowing how well pads will work in real-life for very dependent, less mobile people (e.g. in nursing homes) with moderate or heavy leakage.1415 But the test cannot take into account factors that may affect how much a pad can reliably hold in different situations, such as when users are active.
+So far, the only international standard test for pads is called the Rothwell Method, which is used to measure how much liquid a pad will absorb under a standard set of laboratory conditions.13 The test is quite useful for knowing how well pads will work for very dependent, less mobile people (e.g. in nursing homes) with moderate or heavy leakage.1415 But the test cannot take into account factors that may affect how much a pad can reliably hold in different situations, such as when users are active.
+In recent years a mannequin-based method for testing pad absorbency showed promise, showing greater agreement with user reports, and being able to detect the benefits of elastication in products.
+But the need for more reliable testing methods remains.18

 Which pads can be used for bowel leakage?